Michael Jackson Reportedly Slept On The Floor To Be ‘Closer To The Earth’

 As The Inquisitr reported, Jackson’s former bodyguard, Matt Fiddes, suggests that a turning point in the pop star’s life was the 2005 trial in which he was accused of molesting Gavin Arvizo.
 Following the trial, which acquitted him of the charges, Jackson was reportedly experiencing paranoia and have difficulty sleeping and eating.

-Fiddes claims things got so back that Jackson was considering wearing a bulletproof vest for fear of being assassinated on stage.

-Fiddes is one of the figures in Michael Jackson: Chase the Truth, which seeks to discredit the accusations leveled against Jackson in Leaving Neverland.
+Fiddes claims things got so bad that Jackson was considering wearing a bulletproof vest for fear of being assassinated on stage.
+The former bodyguard is one of the figures in Michael Jackson: Chase the Truth, which seeks to discredit the accusations leveled against the musical icon in Leaving Neverland.